 A home is likely the largest single investment you’ll make, and being a first-time buyer, you are probably overwhelmed with the cost, complexity and commitment you are about to make.
 So before you buy your first home, make sure you’ve done your homework.
 From thoroughly checking out the house to saving money, here’s a handy first-time home buyer checklist to help you on this very exciting journey.

-- Don’t scrimp on the home inspection.
+1. Don’t scrimp on the home inspection.
 You may hear that because a home was just built, it doesn’t need to have a home inspection, but this is not true.
 There may have been problems with the construction or other issues that you will want to know about when you’re in a position to negotiate with the seller or walk away, if necessary.
 Hire a trained, certified home inspector.
-See this list for more on what to look for in a home inspection.

 Buying a home often requires patience, flexibility and the ability to see potential.
 In this section, you’ll find other suggestions to help you through the home buying process, and beyond.

 Use our hiring a contractor checklist tips as a guide to help you when selecting a contractor.

 This day-by-day guide and checklist can help you pare down and pack your possessions, so you can move as efficiently as possible.

 Now you can ask Home Central via Amazon Alexa for tips to help you maintain and protect your home.
 The Home Central skill is available on any Alexa enabled device.